cheeriotb/ISD-R-AccessProvider/README.md

 ||*notificationConfigurationInfo*|*profileManagementOperation*|notificationInstall (0)|
 |||*notificationAddress*|SM-V4-033-A-GTM.PR.GO-ESIM.COM|

+The content provider and eSIM are not always ready to receive new request.
+If any kind of temporary failure is indicated in the responded status word, please try to send the same ES10x command several times at a certain interval.

 # Dependency

 It is necessary to push an APK and a permission file to the system partition, so your eSIM-capable Android phone must be rooted.
 And also, any kind of LPA implementation should not be in the system because only one application can have a right to talk with ISD-R in the system.
 This application should have the right.
 In order to satisfy that, it is the easiest way to flash a recent version of Google/AOSP user-debug binary by using Android Flash Tool.
 See the next section.